-Exmouth is home to two (!) microbreweries and serves up some great fresh seafood options, and you'll have no problem working up an appetite exploring Ningaloo Reef and Cape Range National Park during your days.
+Exmouth is home to Whalebone Brewing Company and Froth Craft Brewery that serve up some great fresh seafood options, and you'll have no problem working up an appetite exploring Ningaloo Reef and Cape Range National Park during your days.
 Discover everything that Exmouth and surrounds has to offer here, from swimming with the whale sharks or humpback whales, to discovering rugged, ancient canyons and gorges.

 No visit to Exmouth would be complete without lunch or dinner at the following locations: